klembot/grunt-entwine-quickstart/README.md

 Once you do that, type `npm install` and press the Enter key.
 Similar to installing Grunt in the previous section, this sets up everything behind the scenes for your project.
 It's normal for _npm_ to not print anything out at first while it does this.
-You may also see warnings appear during this process, which you can safely ignore.
+You may also see warnings appear during this process.
+So long as _npm_'s output doesn't end with these warnings, things should be fine.

-After that completes and you see the command prompt again, type `grunt setup` and press Enter.
+After _npm_ completes and you see the command prompt again, type `grunt setup` and press Enter.
 This will ask you some basic questions about what should go into the story you will build in your project.
 If you change your mind about your answers later, you can enter `grunt setup` again at any point to change